formicant/Umriss-python/README.md

 While _Umriss_ can be used for tracing graphics, its main orientation is scanned documents and books.
-It generates compact SVG files which, after compressing into SVGZ, are comparable in size with the traditional bitmap formats or even smaller.
+It generates compact SVG files which, after compressing into SVGZ, are comparable in size to the traditional bitmap formats or even smaller.
 Some planned features, such as glyph reusing **(TODO)**, can reduce the size even further.

 _Umriss_ uses several tracing methods, both lossless and lossy.